egbaydarov/clickhouse-pure-csharp/README.md

 ## Credits

-Big thanks to the [ClickHouse Go driver](https://github.com/ClickHouse/clickhouse-go) team - learned a lot from their native protocol implementation.
+Big thanks to the [ClickHouse Go driver](https://github.com/ClickHouse/clickhouse-go) team - learned a lot from their native format implementation.